Last week, I traveled to Denver for four days to cover the 2017 Great American Beer Festival.

 As with past festivals, this year’s event is being held at the Colorado Convention Center in downtown Denver.
 Over three days, an estimated 60,000 people will be able to try close to 4,000 beers being poured by more than 800 breweries.
+While the vast majority of beers being served are from kegs, there are a number of breweries that serve exclusively from bottles, or a combination of both.

 My day on Wednesday started with an uneventful plane ride into the Denver airport, followed by picking up my rental car and driving the 50 minutes into Denver proper.
 Since my flight landed at 11 a.m. and my hotel room would not be ready until 3 p.m., I decided to hit up a couple of the well known craft beer stores to see what they had in stock before the hoards of people attending the festival got the same idea.